 Current Assets are the assets which can be converted into cash in less than 1 year.
 The assets of the Company include:

-- Cash and Cash Equivalents: These are the cash deposits of the Company in the bank account or invested in securities which can be converted into cash in 1-2 days of time.
+- Cash and Cash Equivalents: These are the cash deposits of the Company in the bank account or invested in securities that can be converted into cash in 1-2 days of time.

 - Marketable Securities: They are highly liquid securities and can be converted to cash very easily.

-- Account Receivables: Accounts Receivables are the amount which the Company will receive from its customers and is expected to be received in less than 1 year.
+- Account Receivables: Accounts Receivables are the amount that the Company will receive from its customers and is expected to be received in less than 1 year.